-Collection, Transportation and Processing of Residential RecyclingOn Tuesday, August 13, 2013, the City of Bismarck Board of City Commissioners awarded the contract for Collection, Transportation and Processing of Residential Recycling for the City of Bismarck, North Dakota, to Waste Management of ND, Inc.
+Collection, Transportation and Processing of Residential RecyclingOn Tuesday, August 13, 2013, the City of Bismarck Board of City Commissioners awarded the contract for Collection, Transportation and Processing of Residential Recycling for the City of Bismarck, North Dakota, to Waste Management of ND, Inc. Recycling containers were delivered to single family homes the week of May 5, 2014.
+Containers were delivered to multi-family units July 2014.

 Contract Period: March 31, 2014 - December 31, 2020